JSifontz/100-days-of-code/log.md

 **Today's Progress**: Add the component functionality to change props from a child component to his parent.

-**Thoughts**: Was a great fight figure out how to implement this functionality because I was trying to change the array of the vue data assigning it directly a value with his index `arr[i]="x"` and for that vuejs have [certain methods to detect the change of an array with v-for directive](https://vuejs.org/v2/guide/list.html#Array-Change-Detection).
+**Thoughts**: Was a great fight figure out how to implement this functionality because I was trying to change the array of the vue data assigning it directly a value with his index `arr[i]="x"` and for that vuejs has [certain methods to detect the change of an array with v-for directive](https://vuejs.org/v2/guide/list.html#Array-Change-Detection).
 BTW I was conscious that if want change some properties through the child component I have to use the method $emit but the methods mentioned above took me sorpresibly.

 **Link(s) to work**: [Tic Tac Toe commit](https://github.com/100DaysOfVue/tic-tac-toe/commit/504ba6a6741767040da1a05aed4ca13faf298472)